 In the last few years I’ve come on my own as an entrepreneur, putting my photography, thinking and writing skills to work for clients in Lapland and beyond.
 I have a lot of recent photos in my Instagram.
 I also completed a 365 photo challenge, meaning one photo from each day of the calendar year of 2018.
 Missed just one!

 I still haven’t limited myself to any niche of photography, or even a field of creative work.
 I also still like my second tip a lot!
 Well said, Simo.
 Stay curious!

 I am originally from Espoo, a city neighbouring Helsinki on the southern coast of Finland.
 I moved to Rovaniemi to study at the University of Lapland back in 2007.
 I was – and still am – a passionate snowboarder, which for sure was the biggest reason why I moved up north.
 But snowboarding is definitely not the only reason why I’ve stayed.

 I consider myself lucky to live, have found love, raise my kids and to live through the mundane as well as the truly above ordinary here in Lapland, Finland.

-I have been skateboarding and snowboarding for about 20 years now.
+I have been skateboarding and snowboarding for more than 20 years now.
 Both of those activities tend to be all-consuming, cult-like, more like a lifestyle than just traditional sports.
 Both also make your eyes work constantly, looking for features in your surroundings to make use of.
 I think the visual aspect of different tricks, movement of the body, using the environment creatively and the culture of documenting either mold your brain or maybe just simply draw a lot of creative people into skateboarding and snowboarding.
-Those activities turned me into a photographer – and luckily I’ve been able to do real, high-level projects in the action sports world later down the road.
+Those activities first turned me into a photographer – and luckily I’ve been able to do real, high-level projects in the action sports world later down the road.

 HERE ARE MY TOP 3 PICS WITH TIPS: